 Above, (\t:+ ) means that \1 will collect a tab followed by a colon that occurs one or more times. ([a-z]) means that \2 will collect the first letter of a sentence only if it is lowercase.
 If the first letter of a sentence is not lowercase, then this search pattern will not match, so there is no risk of corrupting sentences that are already correct.
 It is important to note that this is functional only because each example sentence is separated by one or more tabs and one or more colons.
 As such, this is effectual for each example sentence on every line.

 The replacement pattern \1\U\2\E means that the one or more tabs remain in place in front of each example sentence.
-If ([a-z]) finds a match, then \U\2 converts it to uppercase (hence, the capital U). \E ends the uppercase replacement mode..
+If ([a-z]) finds a match, then \U\2 converts it to uppercase (hence, the capital U). \E ends the uppercase replacement mode.

 At this point, the sentences have been created and rendered grammatically correct (excluding the special characters).
 It is now time to create the sentence pairs that are required as data for the BERT Transformer.
 A nested for-loop is used for this task.
 The algorithm is broken up into four steps.

 Step #1.
 Search pattern: ♪, and the replacement pattern is: ♪♫.
-The point of step one is to use the ti-ti ♫ to separate the two sentences that will be paired.
+The point of step one is to use the character ♫ to separate the two sentences that will be paired.

 Step #2.
 Search pattern is as follows: